| Broccoli contains phytochemicals: isothiocyanates

 Ed's Broccoli

-2 heads broccoli, chopped fine
+Salad 2 heads broccoli, chopped fine3 chopped green onions

 1 cup sliced water chestnuts